The Fundamentals of Behavioral Health Interventions (June 2021)

 - Describe the biopsychosocial model of health and its implications for promoting health, preventing illness, and optimizing management of chronic illness.

-- Practice skills to facilitate patient lifestyle changes, including interventions to increase patient motivation and set behavioral goals.
+- Use skills to facilitate patient lifestyle changes, including interventions to increase patient motivation.

-- Practice skills to promote recovery from acute illness/injury and prevent the transition to chronic illness, including adaptive thinking and activity pacing.
+- Utilize skills to promote recovery from acute illness/injury and prevent the transition to chronic illness, including adaptive thinking and activity pacing.

-- Practice skills focused on optimizing management of chronic disease, including interventions to increase patient adherence and quality of life.
+- Identify skills focused on optimizing management of chronic disease, including interventions to increase patient adherence.

 Participants must complete each week sequentially and while completing all components of each week to receive credit, including: